-Sherry Dell, PhD, CN, Rev: Author, Health Educator, Clinical Holistic Nutritionist
+Sherry Dell, PhD, Rev: Author, Interfaith Minister, Health Educator, Holistic Nutritionist

-In the 25 plus years since the beginning of her nutritional practice, Sherry has developed a concept for health that is based in the idea of a gentle wholeness to which we are all born.
-This concept includes the notion that we can always re-connect to that wholeness wherein all healing and health is normal.
+As a result of her 25 plus years in clinical holistic nutritional practice, Sherry has become a believer and teacher of the gentle wholeness to which we are all born.
+This birthright to wholeness is what makes it possible for us to re-connect to the state wherein all healing and health is normal.
 We can do this through our lifestyle, our thoughts, our diet and our daily practices in general.

 Sherry’s journey through the arts and sciences of holistic natural healing began with her mother’s cancer diagnosis in 1987.
 After caring for her mother during her medical treatments and subsequent death 14 months later, she felt strongly that there simply must be a better way.
 She came to believe that no one should have to suffer such pain, fear, and loss of hope in the last months of their life.